zumten/dotnet-mindex/README.md

 ## How it works?

 Mindex tries to mimmick the model of SQL indexes.
 An index is created by sorting the list of rows in a way that multiple criterias can be applied one by one to reduce the range of results (as long and the search matches the index).
 The search is then done using BinarySearch for each criteria.

+For more information about how an index is built and searched, refer to the wiki page dedicated to [ArraySegmentCollection](https://github.com/zumten/mindex/wiki/ArraySegmentCollection).

-It is possible to force an index, but by default, Mindex analyzes the search, give a score to each index and chooses the best one.
+Mindex adds a layer on top of ArraySegmentCollection by analyzing the search, giving a score to each index and choosing the best one.
+This way you can focus on your business requirements and not on how to build your data structure for performance.

-For more information, refer to the class [ArraySegmentCollection](https://github.com/zumten/mindex/blob/master/src/ZumtenSoft.Mindex/ArraySegmentCollection.cs).

 ## Build your first table